SammyShaw/SammyShaw.github.io/_posts/_2022-01-20-customer-segmentation.md

 <br>
 # Growth & Next Steps <a name="growth-next-steps"></a>

 It would be interesting to run this clustering/segmentation at a lower level of product areas, so rather than just the four areas of Meat, Dairy, Fruit, Vegetables - clustering spend across the sub-categories *below* those categories.
 This would mean we could create more specific clusters, and get an even more granular understanding of dietary preferences within the customer base.
+This might be especially useful for *Cluster 0* above, which contains nearly 3 out of every 4 customers.

 Here we've just focused on variables that are linked directly to sales - it could be interesting to also include customer metrics such as distance to store, gender etc to give a even more well-rounded customer segmentation.
+For example, critical business questions might include: Are certain types of customers only coming to ABC for meat, or for produce?

-It would be useful to test other clustering approaches such as hierarchical clustering or DBSCAN to compare the results.
+It might also be useful to test other clustering approaches such as hierarchical clustering or DBSCAN to compare the results.